 The dictionary defines ‘loyalty’ as a “strong feeling of support or allegiance”, and for online businesses, eCommerce customer loyalty is as critical to long-term success as any business variable.

 From the largest multinational company to a one-person business, it’s long been a given that ‘repeat customers’ are what defines the difference between successful and unsuccessful enterprises.
-However, in the era of online business—where customers can disappear at the click of a button—the critical importance of brand loyalty and online customer retention has never been more prominent.
+However, in the era of online business—where customers can disappear at the click of a button—the critical importance of customer loyalty and online customer retention has never been more prominent.

 Often referred to as ‘customer retention’, the ability of an ecommerce company to not only attract—but retain—its customer base requires a complex and challenging series of actions.
 And, after all, the very notion of eCommerce customer retention is just based on common sense: having worked so hard to attract a potential shopper to your ecommerce business, doesn’t it make sense that an online company would want to develop a long-term relationship that would ultimately result in multiple purchases?

 As with every aspect of running a successful business, online customer retention requires the implementation of a thoughtful strategy.
 Of course, for new ecommerce companies, there may be more pressing, immediate issues than worrying about repeat customers (simply meeting the financial obligations of a new business, for example) but it’s never too soon to recognize the importance of online customer retention, and begin to take steps to achieve that worthy goal.